MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-manipulation.md

 ### Fitting a Simple Model

-Use the *rxLinMod* function to fit a linear model using your *ADS.xdf* file.
+Use the **rxLinMod** function to fit a linear model using airXdfData from the previous tutorial.
 Use a single dependent variable, the factor *DayOfWeek*:

 ~~~~
-	arrDelayLm1 <- rxLinMod(ArrDelay ~ DayOfWeek, data = airDS)
+	arrDelayLm1 <- rxLinMod(ArrDelay ~ DayOfWeek, data = airXdfData)
 	summary(arrDelayLm1)
 ~~~~